bitsy-lang/bitsy/docs/source/nettle/index.rst

 Ports may also appear in ext modules and must match the portlist for the implementation.

+Only `outgoing` ports in current module or `incoming` ports of a submodule may be the target of a `wire` statement.
+This is reversed for reference expressions: only `outgoing` ports of a submodule or `incoming` ports of the current module may be referenced.

 Nodes
 -----
 Nodes represent a intermediate value.
 They are useful for naming common subexpressions in a circuit.

+Nodes may only be referenced in the module they are declared in.

 Registers
 ---------